spring-projects/spring-integration-aws/README.md

 The `DefaultLockRegistry` performs this function within a single component; you can now configure an external lock registry on these components.
 When used with a shared `MessageGroupStore`, the `DynamoDbLockRegistry` can be used to provide this functionality across multiple application instances, such that only one instance can manipulate the group at a time.
 This implementation can also be used for the distributed leader elections using a [LockRegistryLeaderInitiator][].
-The `com.amazonaws:dynamodb-lock-client` dependency must be present to make a `DynamoDbLockRegistry` working.

 [Spring Cloud AWS]: https://awspring.io/
 [AWS SDK for Java]: https://aws.amazon.com/sdkforjava/